xuqi2024/openflexure-microscope/docs/upright_illumination.md

 * Take the complete condenser and mount and pass is through the bottom of the main body until the top of the condenser is in line with the stage.
 * Insert the exposed mounting screw into the screw hole in the z-actuator of the main body.
 * Insert the [2.5mm Allen key]{qty:1, cat:tool} through the teardrop shaped hole on the front of the microscope.
 Until it engages with the mounting screw.
-* Slide optics module up the keyhole as high as it will go while keeping the Allen key engaged with the screw. **Note: the top of the condenser should be 2-4mm below the top of the stage**
+* Slide the condenser and mount up the keyhole until the top of the condenser is 2-4mm below the top of the stage while keeping the Allen key engaged with the screw.
 * Tighten the screw with the Allen key to lock the optics in place.